 11) Have the right tools

 This tip facilitates political public relations directly.
-The PR manager can automate their daily work using tools such as social media management, analytics, etc., and focus on other vital tasks.
+The PR manager can automate their daily work using tools such as social media management, chatbots, analytics, customer feedback analysis tool, interactive content maker, etc., and focus on other vital tasks.

 Look for a tool that fulfills your primary needs.
 There are a lot of tools already available on the market, so you can be sure that such a solution already exists, so you just need to look for it!